 Start with a custom website design

 Remember your friend’s cousin’s brother who does websites?
-Don’t ask him to build your website unless he’s running a legitimate, professional website development company.
+Don’t ask him to build your website unless he’s running a legitimate, professional wordpress hosting service.
 Chances are, if you have to go through people you know to get a web designer, they’re probably not a professional.
 They might make money on the side by calling themselves a website designer, but as an artist, you can’t risk receiving subpar work.

 Next to distribution, having a professionally designed website is a critical investment in your success as an artist.
 While you could make a free website with a site builder, pre-made layouts aren’t usually a good match for musicians.
 Most layouts are designed to showcase products and services.
 You need a custom layout designed to showcase your personality and your tracks.